Richard-Burd/rubypython-example-setup/README.md

 There is a <a href='https://stackoverflow.com/questions/18144087/using-the-rubypython-gem-in-ruby-on-rails-how-do-you-call-a-python-script-from'> discussion here</a> on RubyPython crashing ```$ rails server```.
 Check it out if you're planning on using Rails.

 ## Passing Values from Ruby to Python
 All of the values in this workspace are strings.
-I have had poor luck sharing integers and arrays between Python & Ruby blocks.
+I've had poor luck sharing integers or arrays between Python & Ruby blocks.
 I haven't had a chance to collaborate classes or convert Ruby arrays to Python libraries either.
-If you have a clean way of doing any of these things, please feel free to fork-then-push some add-ons to this repo.
-For now the string values have to constantly get converted to other data types wherever necessary.
+If you would like to contribute code to this repo that can do any of those things, please feel free to do so and I will merge your additions.